 So why do they call it the Mile High City anyways?
-Well, Denver is approximately one mile above sea level.
-What does this mean?
-First of all, it creates a dry, desert-like climate.
-The thin air takes some getting used to, but shouldn’t scare you away.
+Well, Denver is approximately one mile above sea level, creating a dry, desert-like climate.
+The thin air takes some getting used to, but shouldn’t scare you away from moving to Denver.
 Just don’t be surprised if you become extra winded on your early morning jog.

 Drink lots of water and be proactive when it comes to applying sunscreen.
 The closer proximity to the sun makes it easier to get sunburnt.

 Denver residents love the outdoors and take advantage of everything the centennial state has to offer.
 World-renowned ski resorts, white-water rafting, backcountry skiing, mountain biking… the state truly has it all.
-No wonder why Denver is one of the healthiest cities in the US.
+It’s no wonder why Denver is one of the top 10 healthiest cities in the US.

 If you want to fit in right away, buy a bike and hit the mountains.
 Living in Denver will put you within prime distance of incredible outdoor recreation opportunities.

 When we say that Denverites are in a prime location to amazing outdoor recreation spots, we aren’t kidding around.
 Here are some must-see spots, all within a two-hour drive:

 - Rocky Mountain National Park: Hiking, horseback riding, camping, lakes, and waterfalls… it’s a haven for outdoor enthusiasts.